b-viv/space_tourism/README.md

 - Directives

 What I learned is the child route, which is not complicated.
 It is like another route but the one difference is you place child routes in a children array within the parent route.

-And my first project based on Figma design.
+My first project based on Figma design.

 ### Continued development